 I also gave the children a challenge to keep a secret, since one of the ninja quality is to be secretive.
 The secret is that we are planning on making a ninja movie.
 I’m curious to know if they were able to hold it in and not tell any of you.
 They were very good at not telling their friends and the teachers about it.
 Milo and Sofia commented the next day about telling their parents everything else we did, but not the secret.

-On Tuesday, the children began coloring the paper that they will use for their ninja star origami prop.
+The children began coloring the paper that they will use for their ninja star origami prop.
 I challenged them to color the whole paper, front and back, which made a few of them hesitant to do it, because they automatically began to think how hard it is.
 I told them about how ninjas put in a lot of effort and passion in creating the weapons that they use, and that we should give it a try to make their ninja stars a little more special.
 This gave the group motivation to do the activity, as well as being innovative on how they can cover the whole paper with color.
 The children figured out that if they hold a crayon horizontally, it results in coloring the paper faster.
 Another method that they used is coloring with multiple crayons at a time.
 The children who were able to finish early ended up helping some of the group members who were still coloring.

 “The Punchers” – Milo and Nadav: 9+7+7=23